-- 8.1.
-The deployment of the University's resources is the responsibility of the University Council, exercised through the Finance and General Purposes Committee. - 8.2.
+8.1.
+The deployment of the University's resources is the responsibility of the University Council, exercised through the Finance and General Purposes Committee.

 The University operates a devolved procurement procedure whereby authority to commit funds is delegated to budget holders (authorised persons) supported by central monitoring and specialist accounting and procurement advice.
 In exercising this delegated authority, authorised persons are required to observe the University's relevant policies and procedures.
-The names of all such authorised persons, specimen signatures and expenditure limits must be lodged in advance with the Finance Department.
-Such persons may be given authority to sign orders for their Faculty or Department, committing departmental funds, or to sign invoices authorising payment for goods received or services rendered, subject to adequate segregation of duties within the relevant department.
+Such persons may be given authority to sign orders for their Page 7 of 22

+Faculty or Department, committing departmental funds, or to sign invoices authorising payment for goods received or services rendered, subject to adequate segregation of duties within the relevant department.

-- 8.3.
+- 8.2.
 No one is authorised to commit the University to purchase anything without first ensuring there are sufficient funds to meet the purchase cost.
-This practice applies to all purchases regardless of the source of funding. - 8.4.
-The Rectorate team is ultimately responsible for the implementation of the University's purchasing policy and procedures in respect of all purchases within their area.
-In the case of research grants and contracts, the Dean / Head of Department may delegate this responsibility to the grant holder. - 8.5.
-Rectorate team and budget holders must ensure that all staff having delegated authority are fully aware of these procurement procedures. - 8.6.
-Rectorate team, budget holders and other authorised persons are not authorised to enter into any form of contractual commitment for the procurement of goods or services, whether written or oral and however transmitted.
+This practice applies to all purchases regardless of the source of funding. - 8.3.
+The UEB is ultimately responsible for the implementation of the University's purchasing policy and procedures in respect of all purchases within their area.
+In the case of research grants and contracts, the Pro-Vice Chancellor Research may delegate this responsibility to the grant holder. - 8.4.
+UEB members and budget holders must ensure that all staff having delegated authority are fully aware of these procurement procedures. - 8.5.
+UEB members, budget holders and other authorised persons are not authorised to enter into any form of contractual commitment for the procurement of goods or services, whether written or oral and however transmitted.
 In particular, contractual documents must not be signed.
 In this context a contractual document is any document that has or may have the effect of binding the University to procure and pay for goods and services.
-All such documents must be forwarded, in the first instance to the Procurement Manager for initial review and may need to be reviewed by the Legal Services Officer, before signature by an authorised officer of the University. - 8.7.
-The Finance Director is responsible for making payment to suppliers for goods and services supplied to the University, provided appropriate authorisation of the expenditure is in place, and for all accounting and financial management matters. - 8.8.
-Reporting to the Finance Director, the Procurement Manager is responsible for: - Ensuring that the University's procurement policy and procedures are known and observed by all who are involved in purchasing for the University; - (b) Advising on matters of University purchasing policy and practice; - (c) Advising and assisting faculties and departments where required on specific departmental purchases; - (d) Establishing appropriate supply arrangements on behalf of University faculties, departments and budget centres to assist them in meeting their value for money obligations; - (e) Vetting high value orders (defined later) before they leave the University;
+All such documents must be forwarded, in the first instance to the Procurement Manager for initial review and may need to be reviewed by the Solicitor and Senior Officer for Legal Services and Risk, before signature by an authorised officer of the University. - 8.6.
+The Executive Director Finance, Services and Resources is responsible for making payment to suppliers for goods and services supplied to the University, provided appropriate authorisation of the expenditure is in place, and for all accounting and financial management matters. - 8.7.
+Reporting to the Executive Director Finance, Services and Resources, the Procurement Manager is responsible for: - Ensuring that the University's procurement policy and procedures are known and observed by all who are involved in purchasing for the University; - (b) Advising on matters of University purchasing policy and practice; - (c) Advising and assisting Faculties and departments where required on specific departmental purchases; - (d) Establishing appropriate supply arrangements on behalf of University Faculties, and departments, to assist them in meeting their value for money obligations; - (e) Vetting high value orders (defined later) before they leave the University;

-- (f) The drafting and negotiation of all large scale purchase contracts undertaken by the University, in collaboration with the responsible faculty or department and the Legal Services Officer. - (g) Ensuring that the University's procurement activities comply with legislative and regulatory requirements.
+- (f) The drafting and negotiation of all large-scale purchase contracts undertaken by the University, in collaboration with the responsible Faculty or department and the Solicitor & Senior Officer for Legal Services, Governance and Risk. - (g) Ensuring that the University's procurement activities comply with legislative and regulatory requirements.